DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 #### b.
 Create a GKE cluster

 There are several [types of clusters](https://cloud.google.com/kubernetes-engine/docs/concepts/types-of-clusters).
-In this article we chose to create a [regional cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-regional-cluster).
+In this article, we chose to create a [regional cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-regional-cluster).
-Regions and zones (used below) can be listed with `gcloud compute regions list` and `gcloud compute zones list`.
+Regions and zones (used below) can be listed respectively with `gcloud compute regions list` and `gcloud compute zones list`.

 - Set the project (associated to a billing account):